By Jennifer Bowman

 But these aren’t real reasons to attend a conference.
 They’re fluff with no real return on investment attached to them.
 If a company or an individual is going to spend thousands of dollars attending or sponsoring an event, there better be a real return.

-And no, networking, having fun, and learning are not tangible returns; they’re secondary niceties.
+Networking, having fun, and learning are not tangible returns; they’re secondary niceties.

 A little harsh, but a reality that entrepreneurs and business leaders need to face if they want to maximize their event investments.
-Below you’ll discover 3 real reasons to attend a conference so next time you’re presented with an opportunity, you’ll be able to say yes or no with clear goals in mind.
+Below you’ll discover three real reasons to attend a conference so next time you’re presented with an opportunity, you’ll be able to say yes or no with clear goals in mind.

-New Prospects and Leads are Attending
+1. Prospects and New Leads are Attending

 Attending an event your prospects aren’t at is kind of like running ads targeted towards the completely wrong audience.